Breast disorders occur infrequently in men. Breast disorders include

 Heavy use of marijuana, beer, alcohol, or heroin

-Less commonly, male breast enlargement results from a hormonal imbalance, which can be caused by rare estrogen-producing tumors in the testes or adrenal glands.
+Less commonly, male breast enlargement results from a hormonal imbalance, which can be caused by rare estrogen-producing tumors.

 One or both breasts may become enlarged.
 An enlarged breast may be tender.
 If tenderness is present, cancer is probably not the cause.
 Breast pain in men, as in women, is not usually a sign of cancer.